okx/okexchain-docs/building-modules/wasm-module/overview.md

 # Overview
 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications or working as a virtual machine on blockchain.

 Wasm of OKTC is developed based on [CosmWasm](https://github.com/CosmWasm/cosmwasm).
 CosmWasm is a smart contracting platform built for the Cosmos ecosystem.
-Simply put, it's the Cosmos way of using WebAssembly hence the name.
+Simply put, it’s the Cosmos way of using WebAssembly hence the name.

 CosmWasm is written as a module that can be plugged into the Cosmos SDK.
 This means that anyone currently building a blockchain using the Cosmos SDK can quickly and easily add CosmWasm smart contracting support to their chain, without adjusting existing logic.